They are the elite.

 Today is Veterans Day.

-American poet Maya Angelou said the uniformed soldier and the American veteran have evolved.
-She pointed out, “How important it is for us to recognize and celebrate our heroes and she-roes!”
+American poet Maya Angelou eloquently reminds us of the evolution of the American military.
+She points out, “How important it is for us to recognize our heroes and she-roes!”

 U.S. President John F. Kennedy stirred hearts when he called upon America to embrace its words of appreciation to our veterans.
 The American leader urged, “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”

-We forever will hold dear to two comments in particular.
-One is by Eve Merriam who voiced, “I dream of giving birth to a child who will ask, ‘Mother, what was war?’”
-And Jose Narosky spoke to an untold truth, “In war, there are no unwounded soldiers.”
+Perhaps the most endearing words have come from the hearts of Eve Merriam and Jose Narosky.
+The former tells us, “I dream of giving birth to a child who will ask, ‘Mother, what was war?’”
+And the latter offers, “In war, there are no unwounded soldiers.”

 In either case, the uniformed soldier is the one held most accountable.

-It is on this day we salute these sons and daughters of America, not because of the uniform but because of the heart beneath.
+It is why we observe Veterans Day, not because of the uniform but because of the heart beneath.